josepcrespo/the-agile-monkeys-api-test/README.md

 Feathers can interact with any backend technology, supports over a dozen databases and works with any frontend technology like [React](https://en.reactjs.org/), [VueJS](https://vuejs.org/), [Angular](https://angular.io/), [React Native](https://reactnative.dev/), [Android](https://www.android.com/) or [iOS](https://www.apple.com/es/ios/).
 In this project, the interface with the database is done thanks to [Sequelize](https://sequelize.org/) (a promise-based [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) for Node.js, that works with [Postgres](https://www.postgresql.org/), [MySQL](https://mysql.com/), [SQLite](https://www.sqlite.org/) and, [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server)).
 Sequelize also provides an effortless data validation and, much more.
 Feathers also can integrate with [Express](https://expressjs.com/) (a solid foundation currently used by almost any existing Node.js framework), something I decided to do, because it provides [better JSON error responses](https://docs.feathersjs.com/api/express.html#expresserrorhandler).

+Sequelize has choosen as the ORM for the application, because it allows to define the models schemas and, validate the fields.
+It provides model level validations and, will return the validation errors to the client in a nice consistent format.

 Feathers provides instant [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) functionality via [Services](https://docs.feathersjs.com/api/services.html), exposing both a RESTful API and real-time backend through [websockets](https://www.html5rocks.com/en/tutorials/websockets/basics/) automatically.

 And, to finish, it also provides easy integration with more than 180 [OAuth](https://oauth.net/) providers.
 In this case, the project uses [GitHub](https://github.com/) as a third party OAuth provider.